-Below are videos of the RPP Colloquium sessions that have already passed.
+Below are videos of the RPP Colloquium Series from 2016-17.

 The RPP Colloquium was hosted in 2016-17 with generous support from The Reverend Karen Vickers Budney, MDiv '91, and Mr. Albert J. Budney, Jr., MBA '74.
 It also received generous support in 2016 from the El-Hibri Foundation and the Provostial Fund for the Arts and Humanities at Harvard University.

 Join us for upcoming public sessions of the RPP Colloquium.
 Visit our Upcoming Events page for details and to RSVP.